android10/linux.github.io/_docs/how-to/start-stop-enable-linux-services.md

 ---
-title:  How to start/stop/enable Linux services
+title:  How to start/stop/enable Linux services.
 description: In this post, we are going to see how to start/stop/enable services in a basic way on Linux.
 tags:
  - how-to